 This might be called an escalation plan, or escalation workflow that moves a high-priority issue up to a higher level.
 It minimizes the time it takes to escalate decisions that are beyond their scope of authority.
 It is among the essential tools for an agile product development process.
-Though it is used extensively for customer support, customer service agents, and managing SLA timeframe, it can also be an essential tools for an agile product development process, however don’t assume the escalation meaning in software is any different from escalation in any other type of development.
+Though it is used extensively for customer support, customer service agents, and managing SLA timeframe, it can also be an essential tool for an agile product development process, however don’t assume the escalation meaning in software is any different from escalation in any other type of development.
 An exception is an exception!

 What Is The Escalation Management Process Diagram?

 So to get us started, how does a project manager communicate and escalate in the project?
 By planning ahead.
 The project manager can create the desired communication a spreadsheet format and easily customize it based on your organizational structure. – an escalation matrix should contain escalations that are most common, to start.
 As you use the diagram over time, you can fine-tune the level of detail based on the complexity of the project.
 For larger organizations with a program management capability or a lead project manager who is responsible for overseeing multiple project managers, can develop the Project Escalation Management diagram to ensure a consistent process across the organization.

 A project manager creates the process (or escalation matrix) in four steps:

 - Define decision categories: these can include areas such as finance, staffing, tools, and technical features/functionality.
 When defining the categories, the project manager should be mindful of the right balance in the number of categories based on the complexity of your organization.
 Project managers should avoid too many issues to take to the next level to overburden the process, and too few will not provide a meaningful escalation path.
 This is especially important in new product development, where there is inherently more risk.